stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 for an instant by a primitive dread almost sharper than the worst of our reasoned fears regarding those others.
 Then came a flash of anticlimax as the white shape sidled into a lateral archway to our left to join two others of its kind which had summoned it in raucous tones.
-For it was only a penguin&mdash;albeit of a huge, unknown species larger than the greatest of the known king penguins, and monstrous in its combined albinism and virtual eyelessness.
+For it was only a penguin--albeit of a huge, unknown species larger than the greatest of the known king penguins, and monstrous in its combined albinism and virtual eyelessness.

   When we had followed the thing into the archway and turned both our torches on the indifferent and unheeding group of three we saw that they were all eyeless albinos of the same unknown and gigantic species.
-Their size reminded us of some of the archaic penguins depicted in the Old Ones&rsquo; sculptures, and it did not take us long to conclude that they were descended from the same stock&mdash;undoubtedly surviving through a retreat to some warmer inner region whose perpetual blackness had destroyed their pigmentation and atrophied their eyes to mere useless slits.
-That their present habitat was the vast abyss we sought, was not for a moment to be doubted; and this evidence of the gulf&rsquo;s continued warmth and habitability filled us with the most curious and subtly perturbing fancies.
+Their size reminded us of some of the archaic penguins depicted in the Old Ones' sculptures, and it did not take us long to conclude that they were descended from the same stock--undoubtedly surviving through a retreat to some warmer inner region whose perpetual blackness had destroyed their pigmentation and atrophied their eyes to mere useless slits.
+That their present habitat was the vast abyss we sought, was not for a moment to be doubted; and this evidence of the gulf's continued warmth and habitability filled us with the most curious and subtly perturbing fancies.

   We wondered, too, what had caused these three birds to venture out of their